SCAN Initiative Updates

 What is the current process for submitting MRI/PET images?

-As of March 17, 2023, sites will only be able to submit SCAN compliant MRI and PET images to LONI for participants that already have a pre-existing NACCID.
-These changes to the submission process are being implemented to help ensure NACCID and data fidelity in the SCAN dataset.
+As of March 17, 2023, sites will only be able to submit SCAN MRI and PET images to LONI for participants that already have a NACCID.
+This change will prevent errors (i.e., duplicate NACC IDs for participants, etc.) from being introduced into the database and the need for future SCAN data audits.
 See Changes to the LONI Uploader section for more information.

 As of March 17, 2023, sites will only be able to submit non-standard (non-SCAN compliant) MRI and PET images to NACC for participants that already have pre-existing NACCIDs.